Custom metrics#

 should return a sequence of strings.

-accepts two parameters: control and treatment data as Pandas DataFrames.
-Even with data backend different from Pandas, tea-tasting will retrieve the data and transform into a Pandas DataFrame.
+accepts two parameters: control and treatment data as PyArrow Tables.
+Even with data backend different from PyArrow, tea-tasting will retrieve the data and transform into a PyArrow Table.

 returns an instance of MannWhitneyUResult